-Generally speaking, spiritual direction refers to a relationship in which one person assists another’s spiritual development.
-It takes various flavors, sometimes called spiritual friendship, mentoring, guidance or counseling*, depending on the context.
-It can be formal or informal, professional or casual.
+Traditionally, spiritual direction refers to a relationship in which one person assists another’s spiritual development.

 These are a few facets of the meaning of spiritual direction:

 - Mentoring, counseling* or coaching for developing the inner life.

 - An inner process of unfolding experience and awareness.